neo4j-devtools/code-signer/README.md

 # Code Signer

 A CLI tool for signing code used by Neo4j Graph platform.
 Creates a `signature.pem` file in the signed folder.
+If verifies signatures locally and against Neo4j:s CRL server for revoked certificates when online.

 ## Usage